 Jeep Grand Cherokee 4xe plug-in hybrid makes debut, to launch early next year

-Jeep Grand Cherokee 4xe plug-in hybrid makes debut, to launch early next year2 min read .
-Updated: 30 Sep 2021, 12:35 PM IST
+Jeep Grand Cherokee 4xe plug-in hybrid makes debut, to launch early next year

 Jeep Grand Cherokee 4xe is the first Grand Cherokee in history to get the plug-in hybrid variant, and promises a fully-electric future too.